AdamCahill1/DS-Assignment-2/README.md

 e.g.

-+ Confirmation Mailer - Fully implemented.
++ Confirmation Mailer - Fully implemented and working.
-+ Rejection Mailer - Partially working.
-The Lambda is triggered at the correct times, but the emails are not being received.
++ Rejection Mailer - Fully implemented and working.
-+ Log Image -  Fully implemented.
++ Log Image -  Fully implemented and working.
++ Queue and DLQ -  Fully implemented and working.

 ### Phase 2 (if relevant).